SalsaBr/crypto_challenge_one/README.md

-#Code used to solve first challenge for applied cryptography course from Udacity
+#Code used to solve crypto challenge